Psychoactive Drugs #

 Serotonin 1A #

 Until recently, MDMA and 5-MeO-DMT were the popular choices believed to modulate 5-HT1A activity.
 5-MeO-DMT directly modulates the 5-HT1A receptor, but MDMA influences it indirectly.
 MDMA seems to influence the 5-HT1A receptor by its ability to release serotonin (biology is complicated17).
-The subjective effects of these substances are more or less different, but the main advantage of psilomethoxin is that it is currently unregulated, well suited to low dosages, and easy to obtain.
+Psilomethoxin is a relatively new substance believed to offer roughly comparable subjective effects.
+The main advantage of psilomethoxin is that it is unregulated, well suited to low dosages, and easy to obtain.

 Serotonin 2A #

 Daime or Ayahuasca, a serotonin 2A agonist, does not spotlight any particular emotion but affectively amplifies in a pure or unbiased way.
-Initial use of 5-HT1A psychedelics or cannabis can be seen as preparatory, akin to training wheels.
+Initial use of 5-HT1A psychedelics can be seen as preparatory, akin to training wheels.
 If 5-HT1A is likened to vanilla ice cream, 5-HT2A offers a vast array of flavors.

 Unaided, effortless meditation is precarious in the sense that we can not entertain targets that prompt much Part involvement.
 This is where Daime can pick up the slack.
 Daime can facilitate Self energy in environments that require effortful participation.
-For example, in Santo Daime ceremonies, everybody is expected to sing πΆ and dance.
+For example, in Santo Daime ceremonies, everybody is expected to sing ๐ŸŽถ and dance.
 It seems unlikely to me that members would often enjoy much Self energy without the help of the psychedelic sacrament.

-On Alan W. Watts π¬ #
+On Alan W. Watts ๐Ÿ”ฌ #

 If you get the message, hang up the phone.
 For psychedelic drugs are simply instruments, like microscopes, telescopes, and telephones.
 The biologist does not sit with eye permanently glued to the microscope, he goes away and works on what he has seen.

 Rebuttal: I agree with Watts that psychedelics can be powerful tools for self-discovery.
 Sometimes, like the biologist stepping away from the microscope, we need to integrate the insights from a trip, incorporating them to our daily lives.
 But what about journeys that do not contain a utilitarian message?
 Perhaps there is only an altered consciousness.
 Like a breathtaking vista, it may not need analysis, just appreciation.
-Embracing this beauty with open arms isn’t a failure to “get the message” β it’s a form of wisdom.
-We don’t have to be on a constant quest for self-improvement and there’s no shame in seeking help to taste the heights of beauty. πΊ
+Embracing this beauty with open arms isn’t a failure to “get the message” โ€“ it’s a form of wisdom.
+We don’t have to be on a constant quest for self-improvement and there’s no shame in seeking help to taste the heights of beauty. ๐ŸŒบ

-Self-evaluation πΉ / bucket list πͺ£ #
+Self-evaluation ๐Ÿ—น / bucket list ๐Ÿชฃ #

-- Tried more than 1g psilomethoxin?
+• Tried more than 1g psilomethoxin?

-- Currently, or in the past, indicted on a drug-related offense?
+• Currently, or in the past, indicted on a drug-related offense?

-- Tried simultaneous administration of cannabis and psilomethoxin?
+• Tried simultaneous administration of cannabis and psilomethoxin?

-- Endured a bad trip?
+• Endured a bad trip?

-- Tried salvia divinorum?
+• Tried salvia divinorum?

-- Attended more than 3 Santo Daime works?
+• Attended more than 3 Santo Daime works?

 Add 1 point for each question that you answered yes.
 Share your results with a friend.